 Marc Weinstein is Vice-Principal of University Advancement at McGill, where he spearheaded the University’s most ambitious and comprehensive fundraising effort, Campaign McGill: History in the Making, which raised $1.026 billion, drawing on support from nearly 100,000 alumni and friends.

 Marc was appointed as Vice-Principal in 2008, renewed for a second term in 2012, and again for a third term in 2017.
 His responsibilities include the oversight of all fundraising and donor relations as well as the broad dossier of alumni relations, incorporating hundreds of events within McGill’s global network, a wide range of alumni services, as well as communications and digital services for alumni and donors around the world.

 Marc previously served as Vice-President and General Counsel of the McGill University Health Centre Foundation, where he played a key role in the $300-million Best Care for Life Campaign.
 Prior to that, he was the Executive Director of the Jewish General Hospital Foundation in Montreal and worked as an attorney at Borden Ladner Gervais.

 A native Montrealer, Marc holds a Bachelor of Arts degree from McGill, a Master of Arts degree from York University in Toronto and both Civil Law (BCL) and Common Law (LLB) degrees from McGill.
 He is a member of the Quebec Bar and a former member of the Board of Directors of the MUHC Foundation.

-Marc is a member of the Conference Board of Canada’s National Council of Foundation Executives (NCOFE) and served in numerous roles on the Council for Advancement and Support of Education (CASE).
+Marc is a member of the Conference Board of Canada’s National Council of Foundation Executives (NCOFE) and has served in numerous roles on the Council for Advancement and Support of Education (CASE).
 Most recently, he was co-chair of the 2018 CASE Conference held in Chicago on the theme of “International Advancement: North American Strategies for Global Alumni Relations and Fundraising” for senior advancement professionals.